Poster Abstract Submission Guidelines

 - Conclusions — What do the findings mean?
 (Limit 500 characters, including spaces)

-Evidence-Based Solutions Poster Abstract Criteria
+Evidence-Based Solutions and CSI Poster Abstract Criteria

 - Purpose — What was the intent/goal of the project?
 What problem was addressed by the evidence-based solution?
 (Limit 500 characters, including spaces)

-- Description — What was the evidence-based solution?
+- Description — What was the evidence-based or CSI solution?
 How was it developed and implemented?
 Cite the research for the evidence implying how you made a clinical decision based on the best available current research or literature, your own clinical expertise or patient's needs to change a process to improve nursing practice.
 Do not submit an actual reference/bibliography list.
 (Limit 1,250 characters, including spaces)

 - Evaluation and Outcomes —What were the outcomes of the project?
 How was success measured?
 (Limit 700 characters, including spaces)